Sauravitweb/Sauravitweb/README.md

-- 👋 Hi, I’m @Sauravitweb
+- 👋 Hi, I’m Saurav Khanal
 - 👀 I’m interested in ...
 Cybersecurity, graphics designning, web development and app development
 - 🌱 I’m currently learning ...
 B.Sc.CSIT
 - 💞️ I’m looking to collaborate on ... hacking, designing and development task
 - 📫 How to reach me ... -> FB, PERSONAL_PORTFOLIO, LinedIN
 - 😄 Pronouns: ...
 Saurav
-- ⚡ Fun fact: ... movement without momentum
+- ⚡ Fun fact: ... finding

 <!---
 Sauravitweb/Sauravitweb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.